Power News We love to talk!

 According to an official announcement, over 183 MW of cogeneration capacity will go on stream in the cooperativesugar mills in the current year.

-- CERC offers compensation package to Adani Power Read more
+- PM offers power to Bangladesh Read more

 - After hydro, Himachal Pradesh plans to tap potential of wind energy Read more

 - GMR Energys Gujarat solar power plant gets IMS certification Read more